cmdotcom/text-push-library-ios/README.md

 To enable pushing messages to your app you need to enable push in your app settings and you have to add the CMPush framework to your project.

-You can add the swift package from GitHub by adding the following URL as a repository in Xcode: https://github.com/cmdotcom/text-push-library-ios

 ## Adding push capabilities to your project

 Select the target and under 'Signing & Capabilities' use add (+) capability to add push notifications and the background mode ‘Remote notifications’.